Nash-Healey: 1951

 The 1951 Nash-Healey was the first post-war sports car from a major American automaker, two years ahead of the Chevrolet Corvette.
-The custom-built Kurtis-Kraft which predated it never reached "production car" status, with only 18 units being built.
+The custom-built Kurtis-Kraft which predated it never reached "production car" status, with 18 units being built.

 A prototype was exhibited at the Paris Motor Show in September 1950.
 The production model debuted at the February 1951 Chicago Auto Show, followed that month by the Miami Auto Show.
 Also classified as a grand tourer for its luxury appointments and extreme price, the car served its purpose and was campaigned in several racing circuits.

 Donald Healey gave the first example to Petula Clark, with the registration number PET 1.
 The only colors available were "Champagne Ivory" and "Sunset Maroon".
 The suggested retail price (MSRP) of US$3,767 F.O.B.
 New York City was considered to be high priced.